Syphilis is a bacterial infection that's usually caught by having sex with someone who's infected.

 Syphilis is usually treated with either:

-- an injection of antibiotics into your buttocks – most people will only need one dose, although three injections given at weekly intervals may be recommended if you've had syphilis for a long time
+- an injection of antibiotics into your buttocks – most people will only need 1 dose, although 3 injections given at weekly intervals may be recommended if you have had syphilis for a long time

-- a course of antibiotics tablets if you can't have the injection – this will usually last two or four weeks, depending on how long you've had syphilis
+- a course of antibiotics tablets if you cannot have the injection – this will usually last 2 or 4 weeks, depending on how long you have had syphilis

-You should avoid any kind of sexual activity or close sexual contact with another person until at least two weeks after your treatment finishes.
+You should avoid any kind of sexual activity or close sexual contact with another person until at least 2 weeks after your treatment finishes.

 Syphilis is mainly spread through close contact with an infected sore.